 - Bring in a baby picture and share the story of their wondrous birth.

-Christine Yount Jones is publisher and executive editor for Children’s Ministry Magazine.
+Christine Yount Jones is the former publisher and executive editor for Children’s Ministry Magazine.

 For more great ideas and articles like this in every issue, subscribe to Children’s Ministry Magazine today.